f5devcentral/f5-agility-labs-xc/docs/class2/lab3.rst

 Task 4: Observing Route Configurations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-NOTE: THIS SECTION HS NOT YET BEEN UPDATED

 The following steps will enable you to attach Service Policies to your configured Load Balancer.
 It will also help you understand additional approaches for Service Policies.